 Forest Light is a routine, semi-annual exercise designed to enhance the U.S. and Japan military partnership, solidify regional security agreements, and improve individual and unit-level skills.

 The training focused on incorporating the JGSDF members with the Marines during a combined close air support and infantry assault to an objective.

-“The Japanese are new at close air support and integrating air and surface fires together,” said Capt.
-Gene Ziemba, a native of Warner Robins, Georgia, and a forward air controller and air officer with 2nd Battalion, 9th Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force, under the unit deployment program.
+“The Japanese are new at close air support and integrating air and surface fires together,” said U.S. Marine Capt.
+Gene Ziemba, a forward air controller and air officer with 2nd Battalion, 9th Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force, under the unit deployment program.
 “We’re increasing their ability to combine arms on an objective to get the most bang for their buck.”

 The Marines and JGSDF trained together for a week leading up to the assault, learning the way the other worked and bringing it all together for the culminating event of the exercise.

 “This training has been very helpful for us to better understand each other’s skills,” said JGSDF Maj.
 Tomohito Urakawa, company commander for 3rd Company, 42nd Regiment, 8th Division, Western Army.
 “The Marines conduct training very, very seriously.
 We have an interest in the Marine Corps’ abilities, and we feel that they can make us better.”